Skip to main content

 D

-Flowers July through October in zones 5–9.
-Individual flower spikes bloom continuously, with petals dropping while lavender calyces persist for 2–3 additional weeks.
-Total bloom period extends 8–10 weeks.
-In zone 9, bloom may begin in late June.
+Flowers open from July through October in zones 5–9, with continuous bloom production over 8–10 weeks.
+Individual flower spikes produce new buds progressively; petals drop while the lavender calyces persist for 2–3 additional weeks.
+In zone 9, bloom begins in late June.
 Flowering slows when night temperatures consistently drop below 45°F (7°C).

 Detailed Descriptions